 Some of his photos

-Another of his photos depicts a sombre scene following the Smyrna Holocaust in September 1922.
-The photo shows a group of men being rounded up before being sent to the interior of Turkey.
-This photo also appeared in the November 1925 issue of National Geographic.
-It's original cation was: Weeding out Men for Deportation: Smyrna.
-Beneath the caption, the following text appears: After the fire these unfortunates, being between the age limits of 17 and 45 years, were not permitted to leave Smyrna with their families, but were sent back to the interior of Anatolia.
+Weeding out Men for Deportation: Smyrna.
+After the fire these unfortunates, being between the age limits of 17 and 45 years, were not permitted to leave Smyrna with their families, but were sent back to the interior of Anatolia.
+Source: The National Geographic Magazine, Nov 1925, p.
+562.

-The photo below was also published in the 1925 National Geographic article and was taken at Patras, Greece.
-The caption of the photo reads: Samsun Refugees at Patras, Greece, Starting for the Interior.
-Beneath the title, the following text appears: Many of these Asia Minor refugees from the Black Sea port have found work among the currant vineyards and olive groves of the Peloponnesus, of which Patras, fourth city of Greece, is the chief seaport.
+Samsun Refugees at Patras, Greece, starting for the Interior.
+Many of these Asia Minor refugees from the Black Sea port have found work among the currant vineyards and olive groves of the Peloponnesus, of which Patras, fourth city of Greece, is the chief seaport.
+Source: The National Geographic Magazine, Nov 1925, p.
+568.

 1. The National cyclopædia of American biography.
 New York, James T. White and Co, 1962, pp. 269-270.